 Treatment For Heart Disease in Dogs

-Treating your dog back to good health will depend entirely upon the stage of the disease and how severely it has affected other parts of the body.
+Getting your dog back to good health with treatment will depend entirely upon the stage of the disease and how severely it has affected other parts of the body.
 If your puppy is young and has a congenital defect, it may be surgically removed.

 Heart disease that is acquired later in your dog's life requires heavy lifestyle management and changes in living.
 Such changes include maintaining a healthy body weight, additional exercise (or reduced activity depending upon your dog's condition), special cardiac diets, and specific medications that can be used to reduce stress put on your dog's heart from his condition.